rf-/vimfiles/README.md

 `cd` (change vim's working directory).
 In general, you can use `:cd <directory>` to do both.

-Hit cmd-t to do TextMate-style fuzzy filename matching within the project, and then enter to open the one you want from the list. `:CommandTFlush` resets the index so you can find newly added files.
+Hit `Cmd-T` to do TextMate-style fuzzy filename matching within the project, and then enter to open the one you want from the list. `:CommandTFlush` resets the index so you can find newly added files.